Available Methods

 is_child_of

-Returns TRUE if the member calling the method is a direct child of the member provided as an argument.
+Returns TRUE if the calling member is a child (directly below) of the member given as an argument.
 Otherwise, returns FALSE.

 #ACCOUNT!@cur.is_child_of(#ACCOUNT!#SALES) (1)

-1 Returns TRUE only if the current account member is a child of the account member with the label SALES.
+1 Returns TRUE only if the current account member is a child of the account labeled SALES.

 is_descendent_of

-Returns TRUE if the member calling the method is a descendant (either direct or indirect child) of the member provided as an argument.
+Returns TRUE if the calling member is a descendant (including itself and its direct and indirect children) of the member given as an argument.
 Otherwise, returns FALSE.

 #ACCOUNT!@cur.is_descendent_of(#ACCOUNT!#SALES) (1)

-1 Returns TRUE only if the current account member is a descendant of the account member with the label SALES.
+1 Returns TRUE only if the current account member is a descendant of the account labeled SALES.

 ancestor

-The conditions are specified in the second and third arguments.
-For details, see Filtering by Member Category Properties.
+The conditions are specified by Argument 2 and Argument 3.
+For details, please refer to Filtering Members by Classification Properties.

 DEPT!@cur.ancestor(DEPT!ALL, "DEPT_TYPE", "DIV") (1)

-1 Returns a member from the Department/DEPT dimension that is an ancestor of the current member, belonging to the member tree under the ALL member and having the Department Type/DEPT_TYPE property value Division/DIV.
+1 Returns a member in the Department/DEPT dimension, under the current member's parent members, belonging to the member tree below ALL and having the Department Type/DEPT_TYPE property value of Division/DIV.

 lowest_common_ancestor

-Searches for and returns the lowest common ancestor member of two given members within a specific member tree.
-The member tree considered for this method starts at the vertex.
+Searches for and returns the lowest common ancestor member of two members within a specified member tree.
+The calling member is the root of the member tree to be searched.

-The conditions are specified in the third and fourth arguments.
-For details, see Filtering by Member Category Properties.
-If multiple members meet the conditions, the one located lowest is returned.
+The conditions are specified by Argument 3 and Argument 4.
+For details, please refer to Filtering Members by Classification Properties.
+If multiple members meet the conditions, the lowest one is returned.

 DEPT!ALL.lowest_common_ancestor(DEPT!@CUR, DEPT!@POV, "#LEAF", "FALSE") (1)